 Sitting on/in the Kayak

 There are two types of kayaks for the most popular dogs.
 Sit on kayaks and sit-in kayaks.
-Medium to large breed dogs prefers to sit on kayaks as they are open and allow plenty of free room.
+Medium to large breed dogs prefer to sit on kayaks as they are open and allow plenty of free room.
 Dogs like water can jump in and climb out whenever they wish.
-Most sit on kayaks users find much more stable whilst your dog is riding with them.
+Most sit-on kayak users find much more stability whilst you other riding with them.

 Smaller dogs, like Ralph, tend to like the sit-in kayaks.
-Smaller dogs want to find smaller, cosier spaces to rest and get comfortable.
+Smaller dogs want to find smaller, cozier cozier to rest and get comfortable.
 Some will even sit on you.
 Your dog will make its mind up once comfortable in the Kayak.

 Dual or Single Kayak

-A single seated kayak is precisely that, one seat with just enough room for you and your equipment (your dog could sit on your lap or top of the Kayak).
+A single single precisely that, one seat with just enough room for you and your equipment (your dog could sit on your lap or top of on the Kayak).
 Larger dogs will require a tandem kayak which provides a second seat so much more room for your dog and equipment.

 Fishing vs Inflatable vs Hard Kayaks